 Here are the steps you need to follow to use NetSpot WiFi channel analyzer on iPhone:

-In addition to making it easy to find the best WiFi channel, NetSpot iPhone WiFi channel scanner can also be used to perform deep analysis and troubleshooting of WiFi networks with color-coded visual heatmaps, and it also has a built-in internet speed test feature that you can use to verify if you’re getting the download and upload speeds that you were promised by your ISP when you first signed up.
+In addition to making it easy to find the best WiFi channel, NetSpot iPhone WiFi channel scanner also has a built-in internet speed test feature that you can use to verify if you’re getting the download and upload speeds that you were promised by your ISP when you first signed up.

 To change WiFi channel, you first need to enter its admin interface.
 This is usually done by entering a specific IP address in your web browser (it should be printed on the bottom of your router), but some newer routers come with a companion smartphone app.